margarethilliard/lemaylab_MAG_reconstruction/README.md

-# Lemay Lab Metagenomics Pipeline (Snakemake)
+# Lemay Lab MAG reconstruction pipeline (Snakemake)

-A reproducible Snakemake workflow for processing 150 bp PE shotgun metagenomic sequencing data.
+A reproducible Snakemake workflow for MAG reconstruction.
-Developed by Nithya K Kumar (Lemay Lab, UC Davis, USDA).
+Originally developed by Nithya K Kumar for metagenomic preprocessing, modified by Margaret A. Hilliard using the [SnakeMAGs](https://github.com/Nachida08/SnakeMAGs) framework.
+The original analysis repo can be found [here](https://github.com/margarethilliard/VB12-analysis).
+Metagenomic sequence pre-processing steps were run previously.
+Code for metagenomic sequencing pre-processing can be found [here](https://github.com/dglemay/ARG_metagenome).

 ---

 ## Overview
-This pipeline streamlines the analysis of shotgun metagenomic sequencing data.
+This pipeline streamlines the reconstruction of MAGs from cleaned reads and contigs.
-It performs quality control, removes host reads, profiles microbial taxa, and summarizes results in a reproducible and modular framework.
+It performs binning, quality control and filtering, taxonomic classification and an abundance calculation in a reproducible and modular framework.

 **Core features:**
 - Automated workflow management using **Snakemake**